richlamdev/ansible-server-ubuntu/README.md

 * ufw
   * disables incoming ports, except port 22 (limit inbound connections port 22)

+* unbound
+  * installs and configures unbound DNS server
+  * enables DNSSEC
+  * enables DNS-over-TLS via Quad9, CloudFlare, Mulvadd, Adguard DNS service providers

+* unbound-adblock
+  * all credit for this role goes to [Jordan Geoghegan](https://www.geoghegan.ca/about.html).
+I did not write this, I only transferred the implementation from Bash to Ansible.
+  * Refer to Unbound Adblock [webpage](https://www.geoghegan.ca/unbound-adblock.html)

 * vim
   * installs customization only, does not install vim